 After a long day in the woods or on the water, there is nothing like walking into a kitchen scented with venison that’s been roasting all day.
 My controversial take: prepare your potatoes separately to keep them from over cooking.

-4-6 whole peeled carrots
+- 4-6 whole peeled carrots

-1 sweet onion, peeled and quartered
+- 1 sweet onion, peeled and quartered

-4 cloves of garlic, peeled
+- 4 cloves of garlic, peeled

-1 cup red wine (any dry red will do)
+- 1 cup red wine (any dry red will do)

-2 bouillon cubes, beef
+- 2 bouillon cubes, beef

-2 cups water
+- 2 cups of water

 - 2 T olive oil

-Salt & pepper (to taste)
+- Salt and pepper (to taste)

-3-5-pound venison roast
+- 3-5-pound venison roast

-Rotate the meat, browning both sides and the edges before placing it into the slow cooker on top of your carrots.
+Rotate the meat, browning both sides and the edges, before placing it into the slow cooker on top of your carrots.
 Put the pan back on the burner and pour in the wine, using a spatula to scrape the pan of any goodness left behind.
 Heat the wine until it reduces by half (keep stirring!) and then pour the wine reduction into the slow cooker on top of the roast.

 Oven prep: Replace the slow cooker with a roasting pan.
-You will need to make the bouillon into broth in a small saucepan, heating the water to boiling and then dissolving the cubes in the hot water.
+You will need to make the bouillon into broth in a small saucepan by heating the water to boiling and then dissolving the cubes in the hot water.
 Preheat your oven to 275 degrees; cover and cook for 4 hours (1 hour per pound of meat).